 What do you do in NJHS?

 The goal of NJHS is to build future leaders now and beyond.
 Activities are up the NJHS members.
 When the Coordinator holds monthly meetings students will talk discuss their progress regarding completion of hours.
-Ms. Thomas will post volunteer opportunities for students to take advantage of on the community service board located outside her office (RE 7).
 After nine weeks of service, students will write a reflective essay on their experience.